I bet I’ve been sunburned more than you!

-When all is said and done there’s three very nice things about this beach canopy: it’s really easy to set up and break down, it’s super-sturdy and it’s easy to transport.
+When all is said and done there’s three very nice things about this pop up canopy: it’s really easy to set up and break down, it’s super-sturdy and it’s easy to transport.

 It maximises your time at the beach!
 Coleman claim it only takes 3 minutes to set up (I think that’s a bit optimistic but one person can definitely do it in under 5 minutes).
 And given you want to get everything into place as quickly as possible so you can enjoy the day, this is a really good feature.
 Similarly, it’s extremely quick and easy to break down so you don’t have to spend ages packing up.
 And unlike some of the competing products, it fits neatly (but not too tightly) in the carry bag, which also has wheels!

 A lot of cheaper options can’t hack the wind, with legs bending and buckling in the lightest breeze.
 The sturdy metal legs on the Coleman mean it's a fantastic beach canopy for wind and also you'll own something that's going to last for several years and not just one season.
 When it comes to securing it you have the choice between burying the legs, using the guy lines and a set of specialist tent stakes (I really rate the Cosmos stakes for sand) or buying some canopy sandbags like these.

 Another nice feature is the adjustable height settings which means you don’t have to erect it on a surface that’s 100% flat.
 It’s one of those touches that shows Coleman have properly thought through how to design a product for real-life use.

-If you’re looking for 100 square feet of shade, want something a bit more serious than a bit of fabric and are looking for a canopy that will last more than 1 season, I highly recommend you seriously consider the Coleman 10 x 10.
+If you’re looking for 100 square feet of shade, want something a bit more serious than a bit of fabric and are looking for an instant canopy that will last more than 1 season, I highly recommend you seriously consider the Coleman 10 x 10.